 There are actually a lot of volume problems that you could have to contend with on your iPhone.
 From low call volume quality to all the sounds on your phone being of low quality.
 If you have suffered from one iPhone volume problem or another, you are not alone.
 These problems are a lot common than you think.
 Fortunately for you, most of them can be fixed.

-In the spirit of helping you out, we are going to address a few of these problems and also provided you with an easy fix for each.
-So the next time, your iPhone's volume is acting up, try one of these solutions.
+In the spirit of helping you out, we are going to address a few of these problems and also provide you with an easy fix for each.
+So the next time your iPhone's volume is acting up, try one of these solutions.

 - 1. When the call volume on your iPhone is low